TedTimbrell/muni-mcp/README.md

 ### Environment Variables

-The server can be configured using the following environment variables:
+You can override the API URL with the following environment variable:

-- `MUNI_API_BASE_URL`: The base URL for the SF MUNI API (default: https://api.sfmta.com/v1)
+- `MUNI_API_BASE_URL`: The base URL for the SF MUNI API

 ### Building from source